php-ru/symfony-docs-ru/event_dispatcher.rst

     Check out the :doc:`Symfony events reference </reference/events>` to see what type of object each event provides.

-Now that the class is created, you just need to register it as a service and notify Symfony that it is a "listener" on the ``kernel.exception`` event by using a special "tag":
+Now that the class is created, you need to register it as a service and notify Symfony that it is a "listener" on the ``kernel.exception`` event by using a special "tag":